JustGlowing/extremlnet/README.md

 ExtrmlNet implements a Single Layer Feedforward Neural Network trained with the Extreme Learning Machine algorithm.

-Using ExtrmlNet is easy as any sklearn model:
+Using ExtrmlNet is easy to use as any sklearn model:

 ```
 from extrmlnet import ExtrmlNet